 “The most important thing in writing is to have written.
 I can always fix a bad page.
 I can’t fix a blank one.”Nora Roberts

 Author Nora Roberts was born Eleanor Marie Robertson on October 10th, 1950, in Silver Spring, Maryland.
 She was the youngest of five children.
-She married young, and was constantly searching for a creative outlet with crafts and other projects.
-Then, during a blizzard in 1979, while she was snowbound with her three and six-year-old, she decided to try her hand at writing novels.
+She married young and constantly searched for a creative outlet with crafts and other projects.
+Then, during a blizzard in 1979, she decided to try writing novels while she was snowbound with her three and six-year-old.

 She wrote several manuscripts and received multiple rejections before her first novel, Irish Thoroughbred, was published in 1981.

 Today date, Roberts has published more than 225 novels.
-Although mainly writer romance, she also writes police procedural novels, releasing about one a year, under JD Robb.
+Although mainly a romance writer, she also writes police procedural novels, releasing about one a year, under JD Robb.
 Her other pseudonyms include Jill March and Sarah Hardesty.

 Her novels have spent 861 weeks on the New York Times Bestseller list, including 176 weeks at number one.
 Roberts was the first author to be inducted into the Romance Writers of America Hall of Fame.